cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

 ***Example #2: Reversing the Default Assertion***

-Most of the time, when querying for elements you expect them to eventually exist.
+Most of the time, when querying for elements, you expect them to eventually exist.
 But sometimes you wish to wait until they *don't* exist.

 All you have to do is add that assertion and Cypress will **reverse** its rules waiting for elements to exist.